 Master of Pastoral Studies

 Emmanuel College possesses a responsibility to ensure all PCE courses meet with Ministry of Ontario’s educational requirements, with respect to tuition and fees, and that they also meet CASC accreditation requirements.
 All PCE programs, both due to our affiliation with the U of T and the requirements of our MPS program, are currently under review.
-If a student chooses to enrol independently in a PCE unit during 2017-2018 academic year, that student’s courses in PCE units cannot currently (2017-2018) be applied towards the student’s degree program at Emmanuel College.
+If a student chooses to enrol independently in a PCE course during the 2017-2018 academic year, that student’s courses in PCE cannot currently (2017-2018) be applied towards the student’s degree program at Emmanuel College.

 The Master of Pastoral Studies (MPS) is a twenty-credit program that allows students to specialize in one of the following three streams: